Campus Pond (Amherst, Massachusetts): History

 Over the years, the number of Canada geese has increased around the pond, a direct result of increased acreage of lawns around the region.
 Furthermore, their waste has combined to create a nuisance for pedestrians in and around the pond, as well as foul the pond with algae growth.
+In 2009 two fountains were installed in order to help mitigate the algae.

+Since the original stated purpose of the pond has become outdated, students have found other ways to use the pond.
+These uses include ice skating and swimming, and to a lesser extent, swimming during the spring term.